 Targeting an audience based on their location is the perfect strategy for real estate, and that’s exactly why this particular real estate Facebook ad is so successful.

-14. Realtor.com – Optimize your video
+14. Realtor.com – Optimizing your video

 Video ads have proven to be an effective advertising tool for years now.
 Realtor.com has mastered the art of bringing impactful video content to the real estate market.

-15. Flyhomes – Target first time home buyers with your ads
+15. Flyhomes – Target first-time home buyers with your ads

-Flyhomes created first-time home buyer ads inviting Facebook users to their free webinar tagged Homebuying 101.
-The ad targets people who aren’t necessarily looking to buy right now but are interested in learning about home buying to avoid potential confusion and headache later.
+Flyhomes created first-time home buyer ads inviting Facebook users to their free webinar “Homebuying 101”.
+The ad targets people who aren’t necessarily looking to buy right now but are interested in learning about home buying to avoid potential confusion and headaches later.

-Nevada Real Estate News created luxury real estate Facebook ads for one of their homes on sale – Henderson homes.
+Nevada Real Estate News created “luxury” real estate Facebook ads for one of their homes on sale – Henderson homes.
 The ad contains the word luxury in its description to inform buyers about the type of home it is.

-The Hughes Group in Idaho created one of the best real estate video ads showing native Idaho.
+Hughes Real Estate Group in Idaho created one of the best real estate video ads showing native Idaho.
 The ads are targeted at people who are looking forward to purchasing a home in Idaho.

-Open houses are a great way to connect with real estate agents and prospects, helping you to collect more buyer leads.
+Open houses are a great way to connect with real estate agents and prospects, helping you collect more buyer leads.
 A good example is from Weaver Homes.

 They created an event ad for an open house, which made it easy for prospects to join and receive notifications for the event right in the app with the Facebook calendar.